discless/discless/README.md

 # Discless
-🤖 Create serverless discord bot commands
+🤖 Create Discord bot commands in a FaaS way

 To run Discless, simply clone the repository, and run `go run .`